 One of the most common problems end users face is slow applications.
 The ability to quickly and easily identify the root cause of such issues goes a long way towards ensuring your VMs perform optimally.
 Most VMware monitoring tools provide a visual representation of your virtual infrastructure to help you identify and diagnose any issues that occur.

 Organizations require an appropriate tool to monitor VMware and keep their infrastructure in check.
 VMware monitoring tools assist with capacity planning and forecasting, spotting rogue VMs, and more.
-VMware monitoring is vital and requires the deployment of dedicated, comprehensive software.
+VMware infrastructure monitoring is vital and requires the deployment of dedicated, comprehensive software.

-Monitor VMware with OpManager
+Monitor VMware performance with ManageEngine OpManager

-OpManager’s VMware monitor provides in-depth monitoring of VMware servers and keeps all devices in the virtual environment in check.
+OpManager’s VMware monitoring tool provides in-depth monitoring of VMware servers and keeps all devices in the virtual environment in check.
 OpManager monitors VMware servers via vCenter APIs.
 The advantage of using built-in APIs is that they don’t require any agent to be installed on the servers.
 The following are some of the many VMware monitoring aspects with which OpManager assists you.

 OpManager’s VMware performance monitoring feature includes over 30 availability and performance monitors with preconfigured thresholds.
 You will be notified automatically when these thresholds are exceeded.